michaeltrs/DeepSatData/dataset/README.md

 <4:res> <5:sample_size> <6:num_processes> <7:anchor (optional)>
 ```
 where:
-- products_dir: directory path for downloaded Sentinel products
+- products_dir: (str) directory path for downloaded Sentinel products
-- windows_dir: directory to save extracted image windows
+- windows_dir: (str) directory to save extracted image windows
-- timeseries_dir: directory to ave final timeseries objects
+- timeseries_dir: (str) directory to ave final timeseries objects
-- res: highest resolution of satellite image bands, 10 (m) for Sentinel-2
+- res: (int) highest resolution of satellite image bands, 10 (m) for Sentinel-2
-- sample_size: number of pixels of final image windows (for highest resolution image band) and ground truths
+- sample_size: (int) number of pixels of final image windows (for highest resolution image band) and ground truths
-- num_processes: number of processes to run on parallel
+- num_processes: (int) number of processes to run on parallel
-- anchor:

-## TODO
-- [] replace float64 saved data with other dtype
-- [x] script to compile a list of downloaded products in dir
-- [x] download from saved .csv instead of querying every time
-- [] script to find additional data apart from those in saved .csv
-- [] script to find tileids for AOI
+- anchor: (list) (N,W,CRS) coordinates of an anchor point and CRS to use as a corner for extracting windows (optional)